Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 For vector index types of diskANN and quantizedFlat, there are additional options available as well.
 These are:

 quantizationByteSize - the number of bytes used in product quantization of the vectors.
 A larger value may result in better recall for vector searches at the expense of latency.
 This applies to index types diskANN and quantizedFlat.
-The allowed range is between 1 and 256, and the default value is 64.
+The allowed range is between 1 and the minimum between 512 and the vector dimensions.
+The default value is 64.

 vectorIndexShardKey - the list of string containing the shard keys used for partitioning the vector indexes.
 This applies to index types diskANN and quantizedFlat.
 The maximum allowed size for this array is 1 - that is, there is only one allowed path.